DiddiLeija/aleat3/SOLUTIONS.md

 For example, you can implement a GUI, and then use the *aleatory.dice* to create a game syntax where the user will need a dice rolling.

-## Package examples
+## `aleat3.applications` examples

-Use the `aleat3.applications` too view simple examples to test the aleat3 rendering.
+Use the `aleat3.applications` to view simple examples to test the aleat3 rendering.